milagorecki/milagorecki.github.io/_pages/about.md

   limit:  # leave blank to include all the news in the `_news` folder
 ---

-I'm a PhD student at the Max Planck Institute for Intelligent Systems in Tübingen, supervised by Moritz Hardt.
-I am interested societal consequences of algorithmic decision making.
+I'm a PhD student at the Max Planck Institute for Intelligent Systems, where I am fortunate to be supervised by <a href="https://mrtz.org">Moritz Hardt</a>.
+I am part of the <a href="https://is.mpg.de/sf">Social Foundations of Computation</a> Department.

+I am broadly interested societal consequences of algorithmic decision making.